 When preparing or writing a resume that will potentially bring about an interview, it is important to ask yourself if the hiring manager or employer would be interested in what your hobbies and interests are?
 And does it apply to the position you’re seeking?
 You won’t get employed over other applicants simply because you love playing football or hiking.
 However, the section of your resume that covers your hobbies and interests can give you an edge over other applicants, if it is being done in the right and appropriate manner because it will give the employer a hint on the type of personality you pose.

-Hiring manager spends approximately 190 seconds going through your resume and most employers or recruiter deciding about you in less than 60 seconds.
+The hiring manager spends approximately 190 seconds going through your resume and most employers or recruiter deciding about you in less than 60 seconds.
 Your resume must provide the recruiter with a detailed description of yourself and what you’re capable of doing in less than 180 seconds.

 You must understand the importance of including your hobbies and interests in your resume because it provides the employer with information about your strength and how you would fit into the job perfectly.

 Don’t just list down your hobbies and interests in your resume without knowing which hobby or interest is relevant to the company or the job you’re applying for.
-Before listing out your hobbies and interests, ensure to do proper research about the company and the job position you’re applying for, this will help you know about their specific work ethics, retreats and the attributes that will fit your job description.
+Before listing out your hobbies and interests, ensure to do proper research about the company and the job position you’re applying for, this will help you know about their specific work ethics, retreats, and the attributes that will fit your job description.

 Your resume should be written to fit the description of each job you’re applying for; it simply means that you shouldn’t just copy your previous resume for another job.
 In other words, your hobbies and interests should be written to fit the job description.
 They should tell the recruiter about your skills without making it sound boring and make sure you don’t exaggerate your hobbies and interests because you might end up regretting it during the interview.